LookOut! Interactive Camera Gimbal Controller for Filming Long Takes: Limitations and Discussion

 The LookOut premise, software, and hardware, each have limitations.
 While it would be informative to do the end-to-end evaluation under run \& gun conditions, which represent the vast majority of users, those situations are rarely repeatable, and considered dangerous from an ethical experimentation perspective.
 That led us to use simple scripted scenarios for that evaluation.
 The senior film-makers are likely right that big-budget productions will be reticent to use LookOut.
 The field-study tested with participants from our low-budget demographic of film-makers with a fixed storyboard, but an ideal comprehensive user study would focus on adventure-athletes and journalists in somewhat dangerous conditions, to check real run \& gun scenarios.

 The LookOut GUI worked better and more intuitively than expected.
 The detector and tracker combination too, perform admirably across really diverse scenarios, though they are designed initially for tracking actors across occlusions in hand-held films, and are unremarkable on the standard Computer Vision benchmarks MOT~\cite{MOT2016} and VOT~\cite{VOT2019}.
 The single weakest component across the LookOut system is the detector.
 We've seen it confuse the tracker when the actor hides or gets too small, there is too much motion blur, or actors wear the same uniform.
 For now, better detectors are available, but not with the low-latency required by the controller.
 LookOut is built in Python, which is not optimized for real-time and multiple threads.
 We chose this for easier comparison with other trackers and rapid prototyping, so efficiency gains are possible.
-Like other appearance encodings, ours is susceptible to harsh and variable lighting (see Fig~\ref{fig:LimitationsLighting}), which makes the system most vulnerable at dusk or dawn, and possibly when switching between indoors and outdoors.
+Like other appearance encodings, ours is sometimes susceptible to harsh and variable lighting (see Fig~\ref{fig:LimitationsLighting}), which makes the system most vulnerable at dusk or dawn, and possibly when switching between indoors and outdoors.
+On the fly camera image processing optimized to improve vision task performance similar to~\cite{TYY19} may help.

 There are potentially two improvements for the hardware.
-First, some users requested that LookOut also manage focus-pulling and zooming, so this would require a star-camera where focal length is software-controllable in real-time.
+First, some users requested that LookOut also manage focus-pulling and zooming, so this would require a star-camera where both focus and focal length is software-controllable in real-time.
+While we have showcased a hardware-limited version of zooming with our star-camera, further real-time control of both focus and focal-length is required to better realize this improvement.
 We have not found a suitable model yet.
 Further, we use a guide camera with a limited field of view. $360^{\circ}$ cameras are rarely used for cinematic filming due to limited resolution, but could function as guide cameras.
 Then, new behaviors could better ``anticipate'' actors that aren't in-frame for the star camera yet.
+Extra sensing capability on the guide camera either through depth or infrared would further improve tracking and cinematic control.
 We will release the LookOut blueprints and downloadable system.